Versatile emulation of spiking neural networks on an accelerated neuromorphic substrate: Experiments

 Three-factor learning rules \cite{fremaux2016neuromodulated} can implement reinforcement learning in spiking neural networks using a global neuromodulator and local observables such as spike rates.
 As already shown in \cite{wunderlich2019demonstrating}, the BrainScaleS-2 architecture supports the implementation of an R-STDP learning rule \cite{fremaux2010functional,fremaux2016neuromodulated} in a closed-loop setup contained fully on chip.
 Its application to a simplified version of the Pong video game is shown in \cref{fig:pong}A. The network dynamics were emulated by the neuromorphic substrate, while the embedded plasticity processor took on a dual role.
 First, it simulated the game dynamics, creating a host-independent setup.
 Second, it calculated the plasticity updates using the synaptically stored correlation traces according to $\Delta w_{ij} \propto \left( R - \bar R\right) e_{ij}$, where $R$ is the reward, $\bar R$ its moving average and $e_{ij}$ an \gls{stdp}-like eligibility trace.

 During training, the network learned to keep the ball close to the middle of the paddle (\cref{fig:pong}B).
-Implicitly, the experiment also demonstrates how learning can compensate fixed-pattern noise in the analog neuro-synaptic circuits (\cref{fig:pong}C): while the excitability of uncalibrated neurons varied significantly due to mismatch effects, synapses that would negatively impact correct tracking of the ball were systematically depressed to a subthreshold strength with respect to their postsynaptic neuron.
-Furthermore, this setup demonstrates the speed and power advantages of the BrainScaleS-2 architecture compared to software simulations, as shown in \cref{fig:pong}D/E.
+Implicitly, the experiment also demonstrates how learning can compensate analog fixed-pattern noise (\cref{fig:pong}C): while the excitability of uncalibrated neurons varied significantly due to mismatch effects, synapses that would negatively impact correct tracking of the ball were systematically depressed to a subthreshold strength with respect to their postsynaptic neuron.
+Furthermore, this setup demonstrates the speed and power advantages of the BrainScaleS-2 architecture compared to software simulations (\cref{fig:pong}D/E).